wonksknowsuchin/yw_hello/README.rst

 YwHello Project
 ===============
-This is an example project that is used to demonstrate how to publish Python packages on PyPI.
+This is an example project that is used to demonstrate how to publishPython packages on PyPI.

 Installing
 ============